White-collar boxing: Early history

 White-collar boxing has its beginnings at Gleason's Gym in New York City.
 Gym owner Bruce Silverglade began organizing informal fights between the white-collar workers of his clientele in the late 1980s, which later developed into regular monthly events.
 After developing into a regular monthly event, the sport came to prominence in the mid-1990s under the organization of boxing promoter Alan Lacey.
-By 2004 over 65% of Gleason's Gym membership was from a white-collar background, compared to 10% in the early 1990s.
-The increase of membership from this demographic has been credited with maintaining the profitability of boxing gyms in the U.S. and UK.
+Alan, along with business partners, went on to promote white-collar boxing in the United Kingdom.
+Other shows like Celebrity Fight Night went on to thrive in the UK.
+By 2004, over 65% of Gleason's Gym membership was from a white-collar background, compared to 10% in the early 1990s.
+The increase of membership from this demographic has been credited with maintaining the profitability of boxing gyms in the US and UK with large shows like WCB & Ultra White Collar.

 Event management consultant Alan Lacey, who co-promoted the Gary Stretch vs. Chris Eubank WBO middleweight championship bout in 1991, belatedly discovered boxing training at the age of 45.
 Captivated and motivated by the discipline over the following years, he started training under former European champion Jimmy McDonnell and alongside two-time Olympian and world title challenger Adrian Dodson, who having spent most of his youth at Gleason’s Gym in New York suggested Lacey fulfill his ambition to box, even at the age of 48, and arranged for him to visit Gleason's and box there.
 On the flight back to London, Lacey decided white-collar boxing could flourish in London.

 In July 2000, one of the first notable white-collar boxing events, "Capital Punishment", in collaboration with Gleason's owner Bruce Silverglade, saw a team of Wall Street bankers fly to London to compete at Broadgate Arena in London, generating interest and media coverage.
 Lacey boxed twice on the night and subsequently devoted his time and energy to developing the sport exclusively since.
 Over 100 sold-out events have followed "Capital Punishment", including "Celebrity Boxing" on the BBC in 2003 featuring, among others, Les Dennis and Ricky Gervais, and raising more than £1.5 million for various charities.
+Lacey worked closely with various clubs to promote WCB forming the first White Collar Boxing shows in the UK.